 Our next-generation T cell programming technologies allow us to tailor our therapies to address the specific cancer we are targeting and introduce new programming modules into a patient’s T cells to give those T cells improved properties to better recognise cancer cells and overcome fundamental cancer defence mechanisms.

 The breadth of our technology platform allows us to select from a range of programming modules, and our modular approach is designed to enable us to tailor our therapies to address the specific cancer we are targeting, or to improve an already established therapy, such as by making it suitable for outpatient use.
 We believe this capability represents a competitive advantage in the field and will allow us to

 position our product candidates to have the potential to be best-in-class.

 Our programming modules are designed to provide a host of key benefits as described further below:

 Advanced cell programming technology

-Autolus is applying pattern recognition technology to engineer T-cells with exquisite selectivity for tumour cells over healthy tissues and prevent unwanted toxicity.
+Autolus is applying pattern recognition technology to engineer T cells with that are designed to enhance selectivity for tumour cells, sparing healthy cells and avoiding unwanted side effects.

 Autolus has developed technologies to modulate T cell activity or eliminate programmed T cells in the event of severe side effects that have been observed with these types of therapies.